I was served/received a temporary protective order? What are my rights? What happens now?

 Someone has gone to your local courthouse and asked the court to order you to not contact them.
 You should read the entire order to ensure you do not violate any of its terms.
 Sometimes the court only orders you to not have any criminal contact with the person.
 Sometimes the court orders no contact at all with the person.
 This order is civil, but a violation of the order makes it a criminal offense.
 Notably, testimony from this case may be used against you in a criminal case.

 Most protective order hearings are done on a protective order docket with other protective orders.
 The court usually explains the process in the beginning and starts the docket.
 The courts each have their own process but usually call lawyers with clients first.
 They also may call people with agreements in the beginning as well.

 The following may be determined on a temporary basis at a protective order hearing:

 You must read the order.
 You must follow the order.
 You want to review the order and see what type of contact restrictions were ordered.

 Although you may want to resolve issues with the alleged victim, go to your home and gather your belongings, explain the situation to the alleged victim or even see your children; you should not take any actions that violate the terms of the protective order.

-Finances, child custody schedules, housing, possession of guns, employment, ownership and accounting of personal property may be affected by the protective order.
-An experienced attorney can assist you with these issues and insure your rights are protected.
-If the protective order sparks a child custody, child support or divorce case an attorney can help you navigate through your next steps.
+Finances, child custody schedules, housing, possession of guns, employment, ownership, and accounting of personal property may be affected by the protective order.
+An experienced attorney can assist you with these issues and ensure your rights are protected.
+If the protective order sparks child custody, child support, or divorce case an attorney can help you navigate through your next steps.

 You have a right to be heard by a Judge.
-Protective Order hearing are held within a week.
-You have a right to call witnesses, present evidence and testify on your behalf.
+Protective Order hearings are held within a week.
+You have a right to call witnesses, present evidence, and testify on your behalf.
 Many times it may be in your best interest not to testify at all.
 An attorney can assist you with making that call.